 Sponsors / Members

-Project funding is done by EU Horizon 2020 project on the EU side, and is done by National Institute of Information and Communications Technology (NICT) on the Japan side.
-The project spams 30 months from July 2016.
+Project funding was done by EU Horizon 2020 project on the EU side, and was done by National Institute of Information and Communications Technology (NICT) on the Japan side.
+The project spanned 30 months from July 2016.

 E-Government Institute of Bern University of Applied Sciences was the EU coordinator and Japanese coordinator was YRP Ubiquitous Networking Laboratory.